 Overview of Anxiety

 Anxiety is a normal reaction to threatening, dangerous, uncertain, or important situations.
 Psychiatric medicine classifies anxiety as normal or pathological.
 In many cases, normal anxiety can enhance function, motivation, and productivity (e.g., in the person who works well under pressure).
-People with generalized anxiety disorder (GAD) experience pathological anxiety, which is excessive, chronic, and typically interferes with the ability to function in normal daily activities.
+People with generalized anxiety disorder (GAD) experience pathological anxiety, which is excessive, chronic (lasting at least 6 months), and typically interferes with the ability to function in normal daily activities.
 Generalized or "free-floating" anxiety is distinguished from phobia because it is not triggered by a specific object or situation.

 Incidence & Prevalence of Anxiety

 GAD affects more than 6 million people in the United States.
-The chance that any given person in the United States will develop it over a lifetime is estimated at 89%.
-More than 10% of people who are treated in mental health clinics are diagnosed with GAD.
-General anxiety disorder affects more women (60%) than men (40%).
+The chance that any given person in the United States will develop it over a lifetime is estimated at 89 percent.
+More than 10 percent of people who are treated in mental health clinics are diagnosed with GAD.
+General anxiety disorder affects more women (60 percent) than men (40 percent).